liteldev/MoreDimensions/README.md

 More than three dimensions on BDS!

-**Note: This plugin only provides API.
-If you only install this plugin, the dimensions will not be created.**
+**Note: This mod only provides API.
+If you only install this mod, the dimensions will not be created.**

 ## Install